UKCloud/documentation/articles/vmware/vmw-how-increase-storage.md

 title: How to increase block storage for a virtual machine
 description: Describes how to increase the block storage available to a virtual machine (VM)
 services: vmware
-author: Sue Highmoor
+author: shighmoor
-reviewer:
+reviewer: shighmoor
-lastreviewed: 07/10/2019
+lastreviewed: 23/10/2020

 toc_rootlink: How To
 toc_sub1: